A Nobel laureate will head an interim government in Bangladesh after unrest ousted Hasina

 A bloody crackdown on the demonstrations led to clashes that left scores dead, further fueling the movement.

-Zaman said the military would investigate all the killings and punish those responsible, giving in to the weekslong demand of the protesters.

-Earlier Tuesday, protest leader Sarjis Alam told reporters that they had asked the president to dissolve Parliament by 3 p.m., and threatened to renew their demonstrations otherwise as they seek to “repair the state.”
+Earlier Tuesday, protest leader Sarjis Alam told reporters that they had asked the president to dissolve Parliament and proposed Yunus, “with his consent.”

-“We have proposed the name of Muhammad Yunus with his consent.
-Now if someone else comes from among the MPs, we will not allow that to happen,” he said.

-Yunus, a longtime opponent of the ousted leader, was accused of corruption by her government and tried on charges he said were motivated by vengeance.
-He received the Nobel Prize in 2006 for work pioneering microlending.
+Yunus, a longtime opponent of Hasina, was accused of corruption by her government and tried on charges he said were motivated by vengeance.

 Amidst the celebrations, student Juairia Karim said it was a historic day.
 “Today we are getting what we deserve,” she said.
 “Everyone is happy, everyone is cheerful.”